-To evaluate our approach, we report on the protocol performance over several simulated scenarios, generated from realistic vehicular traces.
-We analyzed our protocol under a synthetic load of both automatic and custom subscriptions.
+To prove the validity of our approach and evaluate its performance in large scale settings, we report on the protocol performance over several simulated scenarios, generated from realistic vehicular traces.
+We analysed our protocol under a synthetic load of both automatic and custom subscriptions.
 In particular, for automatic subscriptions, all vehicles with planned route intersecting the POI are considered subscribers.
 This is the typical situation with traffic warnings, which are of interest to any vehicle enroute towards the affected destination.
 Conversely, custom subscriptions (e.g., hotel or restaurants).are not relevant for everybody but will involve only a fraction of vehicles travelling towards the POI.
+Each simulation concerns a dissemination of a single notification (we have experimented with multiple simultaneous notifications but we did not notice any different behaviour).

-To put our work in the context of related efforts and to capture the tradeoffs involved, we compared our solution with an epidemic approach, reminiscent of [12], in which all nodes store each message received and re-broadcast it to all neighbours, which have not heard that message yet.
+To put our work in the context of related efforts and to capture the tradeoffs involved, we compared our solution with an epidemic approach, reminiscent of [13], in which all nodes store each message received and re-broadcast it to all neighbours, which have not heard that message yet.

-A. Simulation Settings
+7.1.
+Simulation Settings

-As simulation platform, we used OMNet++ [15], an open-source discrete event simulator and the mobility framework plug-in [16].
+As simulation platform, we used OMNet++ [18], an open-source discrete event simulator and the mobility framework plug-in [19].
 We use 802.11b wireless radio interface (max range is 250m).
 In the default configuration we have 450 vehicles, advertise interval equal to 10 s and 10 replicas.
 Each simulation lasts for 2 hours of simulated time and results are averaged over multiple runs.

-To accurately assess the performance of our protocol in the context of vehicular networking, we exploited traffic traces generated by a multi-agent microscopic traffic simulator at ETH, Zurich [10].
+To accurately assess the performance of our protocol in the context of vehicular networking, we exploited traffic traces generated by a multi-agent microscopic traffic simulator at ETH, Zurich [11].
 These traces contain mobility patterns of 260,000 vehicles over real road maps in the canton of Zurich within a period of 24 hours.
 However, we extracted smaller areas (50x50 km) to decrease the duration of the simulation (by implicitly reducing the number of vehicles involved).
-Additionally, we used the GMSF generator [11] to produce
+Additionally, we used the GMSF generator [12] to produce GIS traffic-light traces for the rural, urban and city scenarios, which have finer granularity (3x3km).